Demographics of Filipino Americans: Greater Los Angeles

 The city of Los Angeles designated a section of Westlake as Historic Filipinotown in 2002.
 It is now largely populated by Hispanic and Latino Americans.
 Most Filipinos who resided in the area and the city in general have moved to the suburbs, particularly cities in the San Gabriel Valley, including West Covina and Rowland Heights.
 Due to West Covina's significant concentration of Filipino Americans, it was proposed a business district be designated a "Little Manila".
 In 2014, about a quarter of Historic Filipinotown's population was Filipino, however the population did not have a significant "visible cultural impact"; in 2007, Filipinos were 15% of the area's population.
 Within the city of Los Angeles, Eagle Rock has over 6,000 Filipinos calling the neighborhood home; additionally, as of 2000 the largest source of foreign-born individuals was the Philippines.
 Panorama City is another Los Angeles neighborhood with a noticeable Filipino population.
 In 2010, 32.4% of Asians in La Puente were foreign-born Filipino.
 Other significant concentrations of Filipino Americans in Los Angeles County are in Carson, where "Larry Itliong Day" was dedicated, Cerritos, and Glendale.
 Orange County also has a sizable and growing Filipino population, whose population grew by 178% in the 1980s; by 2018 the population was estimated to be 89,000.
 The Inland Empire also has a population of Filipinos, with an estimated 59,000 living in the region in 2003, a hundred years after the first Filipinos arrived in the area to attend Riverside High School; of those about 2,400 lived in Coachella Valley.
 By the early 2010s estimates were there were around 90,000 Filipinos living in the region—the largest group with Asian ancestry in the area.
-West Long Beach also has a large Filipino American population.

 As of the 2020 Census, Filipino Americans were the second largest population of Asian Americans, after Chinese Americans, whose 419,187 persons made up 24.7% of all Asian Americans in Los Angeles County.
+Long Beach has over fourteen thousand Filipino residents; Filipinos are the largest Asian population of Long Beach.